Terms & Policies

 Modern Slavery and Human Trafficking Statement

 As an ethically driven company, we will conduct all business with integrity, having a zero-tolerance approach to modern slavery and human trafficking risks.
-The Group has in place the following policies to achieve this.
+The Group has in place the following policies to achieve this:

-Our Global Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to ensure that slavery (including human trafficking, drug trafficking, sex trafficking, and national minimum wage violations) is not taking place at any point in our supply chains.
+Global Modern Slavery Policy - Our Global Modern Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implement and enforce effective systems and controls to ensure that slavery (including human trafficking, drug trafficking, sex trafficking, and national minimum wage violations) is not taking place at any point in our supply chains.

-The Group considers strong oversight and management of its material third party relationships to be an important risk management activity and is committed to maintaining effective systems and controls to ensure it provides a consistently high standard of services to its customers and partners.
+Group Third Party Risk Management Policy - The Group considers strong oversight and management of its material third party and outsourcing relationships to be an important risk management activity and is committed to maintaining effective systems and controls to ensure it provides a consistently high standard of services to its customers and partners.

-The Group treats all employees with dignity and respect to foster an environment that is free from discrimination, harassment and any form of bonded or forced labour.
+Employment Policies - The Group treats all employees with dignity and respect to foster an environment that is free from discrimination, harassment and any form of bonded or forced labour.
 Revolut's commitment to respecting human rights in the workplace is embedded within Revolut’s Code of Conduct and Employment Handbook.

 Revolut has procedures in place pertaining to our employment practices: